 EU Settlement Scheme – what is it?

-The EU Settlement Scheme is open to citizens of the EU, EEA, and Switzerland who are resident in the UK.
+The EU Settlement Scheme is now fully open to all EEA citizens meeting the eligibility criteria.

-If you need assistance or advice please contact Rachel Coggins, our International Staff Adviser, on firstname.lastname@example.org
+If you need assistance or advice please contact Rachel Coggins or Clare Stephens, our International Staff Adviser, on firstname.lastname@example.org

 EU Settlement Scheme Pilot – application fee refunds